 Protecting Your Possessions

 You will know the obvious things to do to protect your items: wrap anything fragile (or breakable) in bubble wrap, and make sure it is packed securely so that it (or its storage container) cannot move around.
-Moving boxes are ideal for this, however they take up a lot of space (even when collapsed) so you will either need adequate space in your loft for these, or buy them each time (and recycle them after your move).
-If you want to buy them each time, you might be able to fit all your tiny house possessions into 10 moving boxes which can ‘just’ be $26.99 each time.
+Moving boxes are affordable and ideal for this, however they take up a lot of space (even when collapsed) so you will either need adequate space in your loft for these, or buy them each time (and recycle them after your move).
+If you want to buy them each time, you might be able to fit all your tiny house possessions into 10 moving boxes which can ‘just’ be under $30 each time.

 Next up, be sure to strap any large movable items like fridges and storage cabinets to a fixed point.
 This might mean laying your tall cabinets down on the floor and securing them in place with rope, and using moving straps to secure your fridge.
 Trust us, you do not want a heavy fridge or cabinet moving around during your hundred mile THOW removal!